e271828e/Flight.jl/docs/notes/design/framework_design.md

 completed boundaries and never reorders, skips or alters the boundary sequence.
 A paced and an unpaced run with identical input traces produce bit-identical trajectories — deterministic replay (§2.2) extends over pace.
 Interactive runs differ only because their *inputs* differ.
+Detection policy is inside the semantics:
+Tier-2 localization runs identically paced or unpaced, its sweep cost absorbed as debt like any other expensive frame (§2.1, v0.21).

 **Wall-clock mapping: piecewise affine, re-anchored at every knee.** The map is
 $\tau(t) = \tau_{\mathrm{anchor}} + (t - t_{\mathrm{anchor}})/p$, with the anchor pair as its reference point.
 A